arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

-`kube-arangodb` is a set of two operators that you deploy in your Kubernetes cluster to (1) manage deployments of the ArangoDB database and (2) provide `PersistenVolumes` on local storage of your nodes for optimal storage performance.
+`kube-arangodb` is a set of two operators that you deploy in your Kubernetes cluster to (1) manage deployments of the ArangoDB database and (2) provide `PersistentVolumes` on local storage of your nodes for optimal storage performance.

 Note that the operator that provides `PersistentVolumes` is not needed to